 When your child is stable, talk with a lawyer about filing a personal injury claim on behalf of your child.
 Our injury lawyers in San Diego have extensive experience handling child injury cases.

-Schedule a Free Consultation With Our San Diego Legal Team
+Schedule a Free Consultation With Our San Diego Auto Accident Attorneys

 A monetary award cannot undo the pain and suffering your child has experienced because of a negligent driver.
 However, the compensation from a personal injury case can pay for ongoing medical care and other damages for your child.